bdusell/jitsu/README.md

 actions using `router::map($pattern, $callback)`.
 The first argument is a Rails-style URL pattern.
 The second argument is a PHP callable object.

-Patterns may include variables, globs, and optional parts.
-Variables are written like `:name` and do not match slashes.
-Globs are written like `*glob` and can match slashes.
-Parts enclosed in parentheses like in `foo(bar)` are optional.
-The values of variables and globs are passed as positional parameters to callbacks.
+Patterns may include `:variables`, `*globs`, and `(optional)` parts.
+Variables correspond to path components and do not match slashes, unlike globs, which match all characters.
+The captured values of variables and globs are passed as positional parameters to callbacks.

 If a pattern ends with a slash, a request to an equivalent URL without the slash will issue a permanent redirect to the version with the slash.